 - Carefully read and follow the instructions for proper connection and use of a permanent or portable standby generator.
 You are required by law to ensure that no electricity from your standby power generator backfeeds into Ameren’s power lines during an outage.

 - Proper installation of a generator is critical.
 Improper use cannot only damage your equipment or electrical system, but also potentially result in injury or death to those who use them and to utility workers.

 - Do not directly connect a portable generator with your electrical system.
 A direct connection could result in voltage on utility lines and presents a significant safety concern for utility workers and generator owners.
 Contact a qualified professional for connections of this type.

 - Ensure that the total electric load on your generator will not exceed the manufacturer's rating.

-- Never use a portable generator indoors, including in your home, garage, basement, shed or partially-enclosed area - even with ventilation.
-Opening doors and windows or using fans will not prevent carbon monoxide exhaust from building up in the home.
+- Never use a portable generator indoors.
 Place a portable generator outdoors in a dry area far away from doors, windows and vents.

 - Exercise extreme caution when handling fuel for portable generators.
 Do not attempt to refuel your generator while it is running.
-Let the generator cool down before adding additional fuel; spilled gas on a hot manifold can ignite into flames.
+Let the generator cool down before adding fuel.

 portable generator safety